No, NASA photos are not evidence of fungus growing on Mars, sorry

 One of the bigger problems in publishing about Joseph's claims is allowing bad science to make its way to the public.

-The pandemic has shown us misinformation can be harmful, eroding the confidence in science, researchers and institutes.
-We've seen, time and again, how erroneous reports can go viral and then later used to suggest scientists are backflipping on previous claims.
+The pandemic has shown us that misinformation can be harmful, eroding the confidence in science, researchers and institutes.
+We've seen, time and again, how erroneous reports can go viral and then later be used to suggest scientists are backflipping on previous claims.
 To be clear, there's no backflip here.
-The majority of scientists agree the conditions at Mars' surface are not great for fungi to flourish.
+The majority of scientists agree that the conditions on Mars' surface are not great for fungi to flourish.

 "All available evidence suggests the surface of Mars is not hospitable to life," says Brendan Burns, an astrobiologist from the University of New South Wales in Australia.

-When publications promote the unscientific "mushrooms on Mars" theory without critique, it can be damaging for scientists like Burns and organizations like NASA, who are attempting to find legitimate signs of life on other planets in the cosmos.
+When publications promote the unscientific "mushrooms on Mars" theory without critique, it can be damaging for scientists like Burns and organizations like NASA, who are attempting to find legitimate signs of life on other planets.